Zecrus/Balanced-Annihilation/README.md

 4. Slight damage nerf to arm corvette, damage buff to core corvette, so that they are more even
 5. Remove aa from scout, lower cost slightly
 6. Lower cost of T2 shipyard (-500m)
-7. Buff destroyer so that its useful in T2 (depthcharge replaced with torp)
+7. Buff destroyer so that its useful in T2 (depthcharge replaced with torp), slight plasma damage increase
 8. Lower cruiser range, increase its health, lower its cost
-9. Lower battleship health
+9. Lower battleship health ~25%
 10. Remove pirahna/shark
-11. Increase reload time for serpent/leviathan
+11. Increase reload time for serpent/leviathan to 4, damage to 1000
 12. Give all amphib units torpedoes
-13. Nerfed T2 sea AA
+13. Nerfed T2 sea AA ships, flak has double reload now
 14. Updated some descriptions
 15. Increased sub health by 50% and damage taken by 50% (so amphibs take 50% more damage)